nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 [4] - _Archive seed restore_ is not deterministic.
 Once the restore request is created, the first SM that starts or is restarted will perform the restore of its archive.

 For detailed information about features, enhancements, and fixed problems, please check [NuoDB Release Notes](https://doc.nuodb.com/nuodb/latest/release-notes/) and [NuoDB Helm Charts Release Notes](https://github.com/nuodb/nuodb-helm-charts/releases)

+> **NOTE**: The examples and the sample output shown in this document are specific to NuoDB 4.2.x+ and Helm Charts 3.2.x+.

 ## Backup and Restore Mechanisms